licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ## Review of state management with Redux Toolkit<a id="review_of_state_management_with_redux_toolkit"></a>

 In RTK, one-state changing logics are defined by slice functions.
-As a slice function is restricted to changing the one state represented by the slice, what one state a slice function changes can be clearly understood by only checking what one state the slice represents, which makes one-state changing in Redux predictable at no cost of tracking any state-changing logics.
-And, multi-state changing logics are defined by multi-state changing actions.
+As a slice function is restricted to changing the one state represented by the slice, what one state a slice function changes can be clearly understood by only checking what one state the slice represents, which makes one-state changing in Redux predictable without tracking logics in any function bodies.
+On the other hand, multi-state changing logics are defined by multi-state changing actions.
 Likewise, to understand what states a multi-state changing action changes, what slice functions the action invokes needs to be tracked out by looking into function bodies of the action and other actions invoked by the action.
 But, the tracking work is as easy as tracking plain functions, which makes multi-state changing in RTK predictable at limited cost.
-So, RKT has the same brightest pro as Redux does.
+Then, RKT has the same brightest pro as Redux does.

 Meanwhile, because one-state changing actions in RTK are exported directly from slices, high coupling between reducer and their one-state changing actions in Redux gets eliminated is RTK.
 Though, because building and maintaining multi-state changing actions always involve building and maintaining underlying one-state changing actions exported from slices, multi-state changing actions and their underlying slices become high-coupling, which brings difficulties in development, thus overall cost of development becomes high.
 High coupling between slices and their multi-state changing actions leads to the biggest con of Redux.